DhananjayKhodaskar/Polling_Api/README.md

   * Log out.
   * Add a vote to an option of question.
   * Delete a question → ( A question can’t be deleted if one of it’s options has votes).
-  * Delete an option → (optional: An option can’t be deleted if it has even one vote given to it).
+  * Delete an option → (An option can’t be deleted if it has even one vote given to it).
   * View a question with it’s options and all the votes given to it.

 ● Available Routes: